NIKKHIL-B-LOSARWAR/Indian-Startups-Market-Trend-Analysis/README.md

 high-growth sectors preferred by investors.

+#### **Area-3: Valuation and growth analysis by Industries and Tech domains**

+1. FinTech, FoodTech, Travel, HealthTech, AgriTech, and EdTech have experienced higher wealth creation and growth, particularly in combination with key tech domains:
+  - FinTech: Blockchain, Cloud, Big Data
+  - FoodTech: AI, AR/VR, Blockchain
+  - TravelTech: AR/VR
+  - HealthTech: IoT
+  - AgriTech: Blockchain
+  - EdTech: AI

+2. Over the last decade, Blockchain and Big Data have emerged as the leading tech domains in the development of high-valuation startups.

+4. Bangalore and Mumbai are home to startups with the highest valuations and growth, reinforcing their dominance as startup hubs.

+6. In recent years, FoodTech, HealthTech, and Retail have demonstrated strong growth, while TravelTech and AgriTech have underperformed in terms of valuation.

+#### **Area-4: Analysis of Social Impact created by the startup market**

+1. Key KPIs for impact analysis indicate the following:
+  - Average Net Impact Score: 5.5
+  - Average ESG Score: 5.5
+  - Average Diversity Index: 50.1%
+  - Total patents registered by Indian startups: 1,23,096

+2. Bangalore, Mumbai, and Hyderabad are the top contributors to employment creation in the startup ecosystem.
+Breakdown of employment created by city hubs-
+  - Mumbai: 17.4%
+  - Bangalore: 17.4%
+  - Hyderabad: 16.8%
+  - Delhi: 16.5%
+  - Pune: 16%
+  - Chennai: 15.8%

+3. Cloud, Blockchain, and AR/VR technologies have enabled startups to scale rapidly by building a larger customer base.

+4. Cloud, Blockchain, and AR/VR are among the fastest-growing tech domains, evidenced by their higher patent registrations.

+5. Startups in the Retail, HealthTech, and AgriTech sectors are facing challenges in maintaining strong ESG scores.

+6. Mumbai and Hyderabad startups tend to have comparatively lower ESG scores than other regions.

+7. High-impact startup segments that drive significant societal change combine industry and technology domains:
+  - EdTech: Cloud, Blockchain, AI
+  - HealthTech: AR/VR, AI, Cloud
+  - TravelTech: Cloud, IoT
+  - Retail: Cloud, AI
+  - FoodTech: IoT
+  - AgriTech: AI, IoT

+#### **Area-5: Analyzing market trends across different geographical startup hubs**

+1. Startup density varies across cities, with Pune & Chennai having the lowest density and Bangalore & Mumbai having the highest density of startups.

+2. Chennai & Hyderabad exhibit a relatively higher startup growth rate compared to other cities.

+3. Pune, Delhi, & Hyderabad have a higher proportion of profitable startups, indicating stronger financial sustainability.

+4. Bangalore & Chennai have the highest number of loss-making startups, suggesting potential challenges in financial viability.

+5. Most high-valuation startups are concentrated in Bangalore & Mumbai, reinforcing their status as economic hubs.

+6. Investor concentration is highest in Delhi, Bangalore, & Hyderabad, making them key cities for startup funding.

+7. Bangalore, Mumbai, & Delhi receive the highest funding capital, indicating strong investor confidence in these markets.

+8. Delhi startups receive the lowest average funding, suggesting funding disparities across different regions.

 <br />
 <br />

 ## Tools Implemented:

+- Microsoft Power BI
+- Microsoft Excel
+- ChatGPT
+- Google Gemini

 Thank you .  .  .  .  : )